slqdk/NoteControl/docs/frontend.md

 category) is stored in `{vault}/.notesapp/assignments.json` and saved with a debounced ~500ms cadence after the last edit — the same cadence as the startpage config.

+**Viewer-role vaults**: existing cards remain visible (read- only navigation is the point); the **+ Add assignment** button at the bottom is hidden.
+Click-to-edit on a card is still wired in the UI but a committed edit will 403 server-side and surface as a `saveError` banner above the title — finer-grained per-card edit gating may follow in a future ship.

 ## Search box